NETWAYS/fundamentals4puppet-training/sections/resources/04_ordering_relationship.md

 ****

-* Add a exec resource to restart apache using systemctl
+* Add an exec resource to restart apache using systemctl
 * Change the service resource to reload instead of restart with a systemctl command in the restart attribut
 * Change the file resource to notify the exec instead of the service
 * Apply the manifest